 Lay New Sod

 Old brown uneven grass looks terrible.
 Don’t be scared to get some top soil to re-level it and lay new sod.
 As long as you water it often for the first bit until it takes, you’ll be happy you did this.
 The look of perfect green grass with no weeds is hard to beat.
+If you are looking to create a budget for your backyard renovation you can get our free Renovation Budget Template here

 Put Down Pavers